falcosecurity/falco-website/content/en/docs/getting-started/running/index.md

 ### Custom run

 You may have noticed a Falco unit called `falco-custom.service`.
 You should use it when you want to run Falco with a custom configuration like a plugin or Gvisor.
-Please note that in this case you have to modify this template according to how you want to run Falco, the unit cannot be used as it is!
+Please note that in this case you have to modify this template according to how you want to run Falco, the unit should not be used as is!

 ## Falco binary

-Here you can find some examples of how to run Falco after having [installed](../installation.md#falco-binary) it using the binary package
+Here you can find some examples of how to run Falco after having [installed](/docs/getting-started/installation/#falco-binary) it using the binary package

 ```bash